at-import/jacket/readme.md

 ### Installation

-You can install Jacket from Rubygems:
+**Wih Rubygems**

-`gem install jacket`
+1. `gem install jacket`

-with Bower:
+2. Require the gem in your config.rb
+3. Import 'jacket' in your stylesheet.

+**With Bower**

-`bower install jacket`
+1. `bower install jacket`

-or by downloading manually and requiring with Compass.
+2. Add `extensions_dir: "[your Bower component directory]"` to config.rb
+3. Import 'jacket' in your stylesheet.

+*Note: Ad-hoc imports are working in Compass 0.12.2, [but may be broken in 0.13.alpha](https://github.com/chriseppstein/compass/issues/1200)*

 ### Usage